baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Frequentist Inference for Superiority, Equivalence, and Non-Inferiority Designs

-Second, with the traditional frequentist framework it is impossible to quantify evidence in favor of the null hypothesis \citep[e.g.,][]{VanravenzwaaijMondenTendeiro_2019, Wagenmakers2007, WagenmakersMarsmanJamil_2018, Gallistel2009, RouderSpeckmanSun_2009}.
-Oftentimes, the $p$-value is erroneously interpreted as a posterior probability, in the sense that it represents the probability for the truth of the null hypothesis \citep[e.g.,][]{BergerSellke1987, Gelman2013, Goodman2008, HallerKrauss2002}.
-However, a non-significant $p$-value does not only occur when the null hypothesis is in fact true but also when the alternative hypothesis is true, yet we did not have enough power to detect an effect \citep{Bakan1966, VanravenzwaaijMondenTendeiro_2019}.
-As \cite{AltmanBland1995} put it: ``Absence of evidence is not evidence of absence''.
-Still, a large proportion of biomedical studies falsely claim equivalence based on statistically non-significant $t$-tests \citep{GreeneConcatoFeinstein2000}.
-Yet, estimating evidence in favor of the null hypothesis is essential for certain designs like the equivalence test \citetext{e.g., \citealp{Blackwelder1982}; \citealp{VanravenzwaaijMondenTendeiro_2019}; see also \citealp{HoekstraMondenVanravenzwaaij_2018}}.
+Second, with the traditional frequentist framework it is impossible to quantify evidence in favor of the null hypothesis \parencite{VanravenzwaaijMondenTendeiro_2019, Wagenmakers2007, WagenmakersMarsmanJamil_2018, Gallistel2009, RouderSpeckmanSun_2009}.
+Oftentimes, the $p$-value is erroneously interpreted as a posterior probability, in the sense that it represents the probability of the null hypothesis \parencite{BergerSellke1987, Gelman2013, Goodman2008, HallerKrauss2002}.
+However, a non-significant $p$-value does not only occur when the null hypothesis is in fact true but also when the alternative hypothesis is true, yet there was not enough power to detect an effect \parencite{Bakan1966, VanravenzwaaijMondenTendeiro_2019}.
+As \textcite[][p.
+485]{AltmanBland1995} put it: ``Absence of evidence is not evidence of absence''.
+Still, a large proportion of biomedical studies falsely claim equivalence based on statistically non-significant $t$-tests \parencite{GreeneConcatoFeinstein2000}.
+Yet, estimating evidence in favor of the null hypothesis is essential for certain designs like the equivalence test \parencite{Blackwelder1982, VanravenzwaaijMondenTendeiro_2019, HoekstraMondenVanravenzwaaij_2018}.

-The TOST procedure \citep{LakensScheelIsager2018, Lakens2017, Schuirmann1987, Westlake1976} for equivalence testing provides a workaround for the problem that evidence for the null hypothesis cannot be quantified with frequentist techniques by defining an equivalence interval around $\delta =0$ and conducting two tests.
-Without this interval the TOST procedure would inevitably fail \citep[see][for an explanation of why this is the case]{Meyners2012}.
-As we will see, the Bayesian equivalence test does not have this restriction; it allows for the specification of an interval as well as a point null hypothesis.
+The TOST procedure for equivalence testing provides a workaround for the problem that evidence for the null hypothesis cannot be quantified with frequentist techniques by defining an equivalence interval around $\delta =0$ and conducting two tests.
+Without this interval the TOST procedure would inevitably fail \parencite[see][for an explanation of why this is the case]{Meyners2012}.
+As we will see, the Bayesian equivalence test does not have this restriction; it allows for the specification of interval as well as point null hypotheses.